qctrl/.github/SUPPORT.md

 # Support

-For support requests, general help or any other questions, use our [Contact form](https://q-ctrl.com/contact).
+For support requests, general help or any other questions, use the [Contact form](https://q-ctrl.com/contact).
 Alternatively, a live chat icon can be found on the right bottom corner of the [Documentation](https://docs.q-ctrl.com) page.

 ## References: